mattbierner/beatsy-support/README.md

 Beatsy is an augmented reality music visualizer app for iOS.
 Distort real world surfaces using the beat of music.

-The app is currently in limited beta testing.
+The app is currently in beta testing.

 ## Providing feedback

-Right now, the app is in private testing with Test Flight.
-If you are interested in becoming part of the beta, please fill out this form: https://forms.gle/LSrG1oXedWQv3TDc7
+Right now, the app is in beta testing with Test Flight.
+If you are interested in becoming part of the beta, just follow this link on an iPhone: https://testflight.apple.com/join/64mlg2hm

 While testing, you can either file bugs and suggestion through the TestFlight app or on this repository.
 Make sure to include steps to reproduce any bugs.